 - ‘Did I need it yesterday?’

-- ‘did I make use of it anytime in the past one month?’.
+- ‘Did I make use of it anytime in the past month?’.

-If no, then you should just throw them out, donate or give them to a thrift store.
+If not, then you should just throw them out, donate or give them to a thrift store.

 5. Having too many goals

 Similar to a long to-do list, having too many goals is as bad as having no goals at all.

 If you want to simplify your life, definitely have goals, but make sure have no more than 1 or two goals.
 Our goals should be easily memorizable.